-Tensions rise as U.S. death toll from coronavirus reaches 7
+Tensions rise as U.S. death toll from coronavirus reaches 9

 The questions were raised at a hearing of the Senate Committee on Health, Education, Labor and Pensions.

-Sen. Patty Murray said testing has become a huge concern in her home state of Washington, where the virus has been spreading at least six people have died.
+Sen. Patty Murray said testing has become a huge concern in her home state of Washington.

 Homeland Security closes facility after illness